 The almost exponential growth your kids seem to go through can make clothes shopping a pain.
 You don’t want to spend too much money on something that might not get worn more than a couple of times.

-For great casuals, timeless classic tees and dresses, and cool print pajamas, check out Next.
+- Next: Great for casuals, timeless classic tees and dresses, and cool print pajamas.

-Sticking with the Brits, we love Marks and Spencer.
-Known for great quality basics for the whole family, as well as super cute and smart designs, you’ll get your kid well-clothed here.
+- Marks and Spencer: known for great quality basics for the whole family, as well as super cute and smart designs, you’ll get your kid well-clothed here.

 For more great kids’ clothing recommendations in Hong Kong, both online and in-store, we wrote up a complete guide to get great value kids’ clothes.